Everything Kaye...Storytelling

 Rapturous Vacation

-We drove for about three hours before the kids began to get hungry and they were tired of eating the little snacks in the car so we decided to stop at a restaurant.
+We drove for about three hours before the kids began to get hungry and they had grown tired of eating the little snacks in the car, so we decided to stop at a restaurant.
 As we got in the car and started driving we were about an hour out before my daughter noticed that she had left her favorite sunglasses at the restaurant.
-She began to cry when I said it was too late for us to go back.
-I promise that I would buy her another pair.
-I told the kids that I had found a museum online that we were going to stop and see some cool stuff, it had a car coming out the side of the building, like one of those quirky little museums on tv.
+I told her, it was too late for us to go back.
+She started to cry.
+I had to promise to buy her another pair, before she would stop crying.I told the kids that I had found a museum online that we were going to stop and see some cool stuff, one had a car coming out the side of the building, like one of those quirky little museums on television.

 "Not today ma'am, my grandma not up to it."